TGCT Support

 • Surfactants: Surfactants, also known as stool softeners, work by increasing the amount of water absorbed in stool.
 This allows more moisture to be absorbed, leading to softened stool that can move through the gastrointestinal tract easier.
 The most commonly prescribed surfactants is docusate (Colace, Doculax).

-Edema is caused by excessive fluid trapped in your bodies tissue.
-Commonly, Edema presents either in the limbs or face and can be a side effect of these CSF1 inhibitors.
-It is important to drink more water than usual.
+To combat this, it is important to drink more water than usual.
 Often times when you're dehydrated, your body holds onto water.
-Therefore it's important you consume around 3.7 liters (men) and 2.7 liters (women) (5).
-However, if significant swelling has occurred, diuretics can be used.
+Therefore it's important you consume around 3.7 liters (men) and 2.7 liters (women), also calculated as half your body weight (lbs) in ounces (5).
+However, if significant swelling has occurred, a medication called a diuretic may be used.
 One of the most commonly prescribed diuretic is furosemide (Lasix).
-Your bodies water is commonly regulated by systemic sodium concentrations.
-Most of these drugs help rid your body of water through releasing more sodium into your urine.
+Your body's water retention is regulated by systemic sodium concentrations.
+Most of these medications that reduce swelling help rid your body of water through releasing more sodium in your urine.
 While the sodium leaves your body, it brings water from the blood along with it.
 This can also reduce blood pressure.

 itching

 Many CSF1 inhibitors result in itching, also called pruritus.
-Many drugs stimulate a cell that can release histamines, a chemical in your body that's known for its role in causing allergy symptoms.
+Reduction in CSF1 in cells may stimulate itch-sensitive nerves, this is common with many drugs that stimulate cells that also release histamines, a chemical in your body that's known for its role in causing allergy symptoms.
 Thus, the treatment for drug-induced itching is often anti-histamines like benadryl (diphenhydramine) or zyrtec (cetirizine).

 Rash

 A rash is the change in appearance or feel of the skin often characterized by redness, raised appearance, itching, or swelling.
 CSF1 inhibitors may lead to rash as CSF1 plays a critical role in the immune system in skin inflammation.
 Many patients on CSF1 inhibitors for TGCT may develop a rash at some point in their treatment.
-If so, these rashes are commonly monitored and a patient may be treated with a corticosteroid ointment or topical treatment.
+If so, these rashes are commonly monitored and may never require treatment.
+If treatment is needed because the rash is large, uncomfortable, or spreading, corticosteroid ointment or topical treatment are often prescribed.
 Dose interruptions or modification can also be used to reduce the extent or frequency of rashes.

 References